edge-blade/ExtentReportsNunit/README.md

 A static class shared among all tests `ExtentNUnitManager` builds the test results and provides some access into the Extent framework.

 ### Usage

+The `ExtentNUnit` attribute and `ExtentNUnitFixture` are required to be on all classes that have tests you want reported.
+It's recommended that you create a BaseTest class that has those attributes, and then inherit all tests from that Base Test.
+Then you can use `ExtentNUnitCategory` to tag tests and group them on the Tags screen in ExtentReports.

 ```cs

 [TestFixture]